yohimik/goxash3d-fwgs/README.md

 4. 🧠 Enables writing server-side game logic entirely in Go
 5. 📁 Real-world usage examples in the examples/ directory

+## Why Go?

+1. **Designed for Asynchronous Web Development**
+   Go provides native support for concurrency with goroutines and channels, making it a strong choice for building scalable, high-performance web applications.

+2. **Vibrant Ecosystem and Tooling**
+   Go has a large and active community, along with robust tooling — including built-in package management (`go mod`), formatting, and testing - that streamlines development and maintenance.

+3. **Powerful Game Server Support**
+   Go has open-source, session-based game server frameworks like Nakama, which offer features not readily available in C, such as integrated authentication, matchmaking, statistics, etc.

 ## Getting Started

 To get started quickly, check out the [/examples](./examples) directory for ready-made Go modules.